alexeymorgunov/unixshellcourse/Notes2.md

 fi
 ```

 Note that in the above example, special variable `$1` refers to the first argument supplied when running the script.
 Save the script to a file named `my_script.sh` and run it using the command `./my_script.sh [number]`.
+This is an example of "positional parameter" usage.
+For more on positional parameters, see [here](http://wiki.bash-hackers.org/scripting/posparams).

 **Case statements**:
 ```bash